xaxm007/HimeServ/README.md

 # HimeServ
 HimeServ is a "Home File Access Server".
-Using Nginx and Filebrowser to access files stored on my old laptop (arch) in a local network.
+Using Nginx and Filebrowser to access files stored on my old laptop (arch) via a web browser in a local network.

 ## Instructions